HiroNewf/Network-Plus-Notes/README.md

     - One per network
     - STP will label ports as “root port” if that is the way to get to the root switch
     - The designated ports are the other ports that lead to other spots in the network
-    - Blocked ports are well closed port that traffic cannot go through
+    - Blocked ports are well closed ports that traffic cannot go through
 - STP may make a route to a certain device a little bit longer, but this is worth it
 - STP can automatically change the port states if a device fails and you need a new path to get somewhere
 - RSTP is 802.1W